Unsupervised Hyperspectral Pansharpening via Low-rank Diffusion Model: Experiments

-The visual comparison results of all the competing methods are shown in Fig. \ref{fig-chi} - Fig. \ref{fig-wv3}.
-For the Chikusei dataset, we can easily observe from Fig. \ref{fig-chi} that the IHS, Brovey, GS and PRACS methods contain apparent blurring effects and can not effectively restore the details.
-For the Houston dataset, our proposed method obtains sharper details than other competing methods as shown in Fig. \ref{fig-hou}.
-For the Pavia dataset shown in Fig. \ref{fig-pav}, the Brovey, PRACS, SFIM, FusionNet, PanNet, SRPPNN and MSDCNN methods generate a blurring effect in several areas.
-The BDSD method produces extra ``line" shape noise.
-The Indusion, MTF-CBD and FusionNet seem to lose the spectral information.
-Our method performs well both in characterizing spatial details and preserving spectral information.
-In Fig. \ref{fig-wv3}, it can be seen that the DL-based methods perform the best.
-The proposed method is also capable of reconstructing spatial details, while the traditional model-based methods are not capable of retrieving details over the whole spatial area.
+The visual comparison results (pseudo-color images) of all the competing methods are shown in Fig. \ref{fig-chi} - Fig. \ref{fig-pav}.
+For the Chikusei dataset, we can easily observe from Fig. \ref{fig-chi} that some competitive methods contain apparent blurring effects and can not effectively restore the details.
+For the Houston dataset, the proposed method obtains sharper details than other competing methods as shown in Fig. \ref{fig-hou}.
+For the Pavia dataset shown in Fig. \ref{fig-pav}, the color distortion of the restored images by some competitive methods shows that these images loss the spectral information.
+The proposed method performs well both in characterizing spatial details and preserving spectral information.
+In Fig. \ref{fig-sscurve}, we show the difference value between the HRHS image and the restored images along the spectral dimension.
+It can be seen that the proposed PLRDiff could finely reconstruct the spectral information.

 Besides, we also visualize the predicted base tensor $\A$ on the Chikusei, Houston and Pavia datasets by our method in Fig. \ref{fig-A}.
-As can be seen, the predicted base tensor can well preserve the main spectral information of the original $\A$ from the HRMS image.
-Meanwhile, we also observe that the predicted $\A$ could lose some spatial details, which can be further improved in future work.
+As can be seen, the spatial and spectral information are well preserved in the predicted base tensor.
+Thus, the proposed method could finely utilize a pre-trained diffusion model to reconstruct the base tensor.